logiqai/docs/data-sources/api/json-data-source.md

 fields: ["volumeInfo.authors","volumeInfo.title","volumeInfo.publisher","accessInfo.webReaderLink"]
 ```

-The resulting data from the above query is a nicely formatted table that can be searched in LOGIQ or made available as a widget in a dashboard
+The resulting data from the above query is a nicely formatted table that can be searched in Apica Ascent or made available as a widget in a dashboard

 ![](../../.gitbook/assets/json-2.png)